 First through the RKC, and now with Pavel's organization StrongFirst.
 StrongFirst is a school of strength and the kettlebell is just one of the tools used to achieve strength quickly and safely.

 This lead me to learn about and from other great coaches like Dan John, Brett Jones, Gray Cook, and Mike Boyle.
 Each one deserves time spent on their accomplishments and influence, but perhaps that is more interesting to strength and conditioning enthusiasts.

 The point is that I take their information and use it to help people be better and am constantly reminded about how much more I still have to learn.

-But all of this would not have been possible if I wasn't given to opportunity to learn Chinese martial arts from my wife and in-laws through Wah Lum Kung Fu and Tai Chi.
+But all of this would not have been possible if I wasn't given the opportunity to learn Chinese martial arts from my wife and in-laws through Wah Lum Kung Fu and Tai Chi.
 Chinese martial arts are influenced greatly by the institution of family.
 Teachers are like parents and your training partners are your brothers and sisters.

 How do I know what I know?
 In order to avoid going down a very deep rabbit hole of gratitude, let's focus on the Wah Lum martial arts altar.
 For a quick introduction, take two minutes to watch the video below.